 God is so faithful!
 In 2017 we celebrated our FIRST DECADE of ABOLITION, giving the Lord all the glory for the healing and growth that has happened in this place.
 TSW established a schoolhouse on the property and the first national “Practices” survey report was released, representing the cumulative response of nearly 60 programs across the United States providing residential care to victims of domestic human trafficking.
 The report offered a state-of-the-industry baseline against which agencies could gauge their work and aspiring agencies could direct their efforts.
 A training video for Rotary International was scripted and developed to help equip their membership in human trafficking awareness training.

-A notable year, full of indicators that TSW is positioned for significant growth and change in the years ahead.
+A notable year, full of indicators that The Samaritan Women is positioned for significant growth and change in the years ahead.
 We continued our work, welcoming 16 new survivors into the program; launching and operating a successful baking enterprise that employs 60% of our residents; hosting over 5,400 volunteer hours on our campus and; training 3,560 persons in the community on human trafficking awareness.
 We mentored six start-up shelter programs and launched the Alliance Referral System (ARS) – a system to expedite placement of trafficking survivors to any qualified program in the country.
-In October we announced our biggest initiative yet: the Institute for Shelter Care.
+In October we announced our biggest initiative yet: The Institute for Shelter Care.
 We believe the Lord is calling us to become a multiplier, to build up care services for those who have been abused, exploited, and enslaved.

 We entered 2019 with great excitement and expectation for what God had planned.
 TSW developed and piloted The Shepherd Project, a yearlong education and equipping program to invite the Church into conversations about Sex trafficking, Child abuse, Pornography, and Sexual assault.
 After much prayer and Godly counsel, we began phasing-down our residential program to begin the Institute for Shelter Care.
 The program was piloted in 2019 as a one-year intensive training and two-year mentorship program in the basics of starting a shelter from the ground up.
 Our vision is that any survivor, anywhere in the nation, would have access to qualified, compassionate care.
 The first step toward this goal began when TSW hosted our first shelter mentorship cohort – 4 start-up agencies from MD, PA, VA, and IA to pilot test our curriculum and training for startup shelters.

 In January of 2021 TSW launched a national campaign to “Light the Darkness” and raise awareness of the lack of services available to survivors.
 The campaign culminated with a live 4-hour simulcast on January 27th that featured shelters from across the country and special messages from survivors, advocates, and musical guests.
-March of 2021 TSW welcomed six new mentees into The Shelter Mentorship Program all with varying degrees of experience and diverse backgrounds.
+March of 2021 The Samaritan Women welcomed six new mentees into The Shelter Mentorship Program all with varying degrees of experience and diverse backgrounds.
 Three existing shelters also joined the 2021 cohort of Mentees.
 All three organizations are established shelters, uniquely positioned to enter the Mentorship program.
 The mentorship program is for new and existing shelters, to increase their stability and effectiveness.